alicejeeunlee/sonagi-studios/README.md

-# final-project
+# sonagi studios

-A full stack JavaScript solo project.
+A website for a woodworking studio located in Irvine, CA.